Hobbies & CraftsRare U.S. Coins

 What it all comes down to is this…

 You should only collect those coins which are interesting to you.
-Otherwise, it is less of a hobby and more of a job — and it could become a serious investment.
+Otherwise, coin collecting could start to feel less like a hobby and more like a job to you.
+(Plus, if you’re not following your heart by pursuing only the coins you’re most passionate about, then collecting could also become a serious investment quite quickly.)

 So, unless you are determined to become a coin dealer or a coin investor, you should just stick with those coins that you come upon the easiest — and the ones that mean something to you personally.
 That’s the best way to start a new coin collection!